 Look forward to a game review of Black Mesa coming after the release September 14 2012!

-Posted on September 3, 2012, in Desktops, Fun Stuff, Games, Software, Valve and tagged Black Mesa, classic game, Counter-Strike, Dr. Freeman, Games, Gordon Freeman, Half-Life, Half-Life 2, Joel Nielson, Natural-Selection 2, original sound track, Team-Fortress Classic.
+Posted on September 3, 2012, in Archive, Desktops, Fun Stuff, Games, Software, Valve and tagged Black Mesa, classic game, Counter-Strike, Dr. Freeman, Games, Gordon Freeman, Half-Life, Half-Life 2, Joel Nielson, Natural-Selection 2, original sound track, Team-Fortress Classic.
 Bookmark the permalink.
 Leave a Comment.